-Democrats Pressure For Bolton To Testify In Trump Impeachment After New Report
+Democrats Renew Demand For Bolton Testimony In Senate Trial After New Report

 Updated at 1:20 a.m.
 ET

-Democrats are pressing the Senate to call former National Security Adviser John Bolton to testify in President Trump's impeachment trial following a new report that House impeachment managers describe as "explosive."
+Democrats are pressing the Senate to call former national security adviser John Bolton to testify in President Trump's impeachment trial following a new report that House impeachment managers describe as "explosive."

 The New York Times reported Sunday evening that Bolton wrote in a forthcoming book that the president told him in August he wanted to continue withholding close to $400 million in military assistance to Ukraine until that country's government agreed to launch investigations of former Vice President Joe Biden and his son Hunter.